The Third Rule of Magic

 His full post can be found here.
 I find this really interesting.
 It challenges the commonly held view that we, as magicians, have to be liars or have to deceive people.
 We can be genuine: not only in creating a genuine sense of wonder in our spectators, but in having the genuine belief that what the sense of wonder stems from is something really real.

 Does this mean going so far as to be honest about methodology?
-Earl discusses Chan Canasta, and a contemporary example comes from how Penn and Teller present.
-Apparently
+Earl points out of Chan Canasta that:

 Food for thought.

 I’ve got more to say on this, linking it to notions of ‘real’ with a capital ‘R,’ i.e. a metaphysical thing-in-itself, and one of my favourite passages of philosophy, ‘How the true world finally became an error.’
 But will save all that for another time.